The family goes cycling

 But don’t despair.
 We have put together a list of things that will make the financial aspect of the school start easier for you and your child:

-Having her card means that she will no longer need to carry cash on her all the time, since she can pay by card in all shops equipped with V PAY point-of-sale terminals.
-If she does need cash some day, she’ll be able to spontaneously withdraw money at Spuerkeess’s S-Bank ATMs and non-Spuerkeess V PAY ATMs in Luxembourg and throughout Europe.
+Having her card means that she will no longer need to carry cash on her all the time, since she can pay by card in almost all shops and even online.
+If she does need cash some day, she’ll be able to spontaneously withdraw money at Spuerkeess’s and non-Spuerkeess ATMs in Luxembourg and worldwide.

 In Luxembourg, she benefits from special offers and discounts in multiple partner shops.
 And it is as easy as that: Emma will only need to show her card at a local partners’ shop to get the offer or reduction.